eccentricdevotion/TARDIS/flying.md

 When you click the handbrake, you will be teleported to the TARDIS exterior - you will most likely want to switch your view to third-person mode by pressing the __F5__ key on the keyboard.
-Pressing the Shift key will teleport you back into the TARDIS interior - left-click the handbrake to park the TARDIS and exit.
+Pressing the Shift key will teleport you back into the TARDIS interior - you'll probably want to be on the ground at the time, though the TARDIS will happily stop in mid-air.
+Left-click the handbrake to park the TARDIS and exit.

 ### Video